 The corresponding studies „Man against machine“ (2018) & "Man against machine reloaded" (2020) prove the high accuracy of the score.

-Moleanalyzer pro offers you the option to get a second opinion of experienced international dermoscopists.
-Prof. H. Peter Soyer, Prof. Andreas Blum or Prof. Rainer Hofmann-Wellenhof, for example, will give you valuable expert advice at the click of a mouse.
+Moleanalyzer pro offers you the option to get a second opinion from experienced world-class dermoscopists.
+Prof. H. Peter Soyer, Prof. Andreas Blum or Prof. Rainer Hofmann-Wellenhof will give you valuable expert advice at the click of a mouse.
 All you need is Internet access and an account in the FotoFinder Hub.